Mel Gibson: Rosalind Ross

-As of 2014, Gibson is in a relationship with former champion equestrian vaulter and writer Rosalind Ross.
-Ross gave birth to their son, and Gibson's ninth child, Lars Gerard, on January 20, 2017, in Los Angeles.
+Gibson began a relationship with former champion equestrian vaulter and writer Rosalind Ross in 2014.
+Ross gave birth to their son, Gibson's ninth child, in 2017.
+They separated in 2025.

 Investments

 Gibson is a property investor, with multiple properties in Malibu, California, several locations in Costa Rica, a private island in Fiji, and properties in Australia.
 In December 2004, Gibson sold his 300 acre Australian farm in the Kiewa Valley for $6 million.
 Also in December 2004, Gibson purchased Mago Island in Fiji from Tokyu Corporation of Japan for $15 million.
 Descendants of the original native inhabitants of Mago, who were displaced in the 1860s, have protested the purchase.
 Gibson stated it was his intention to retain the pristine environment of the undeveloped island.

 In early 2005, he sold his 45000 acre Montana ranch to a neighbor.
 In April 2007, he purchased a 400 acre ranch in Costa Rica for $26 million, and, in July 2007, he sold his 76 acre Tudor estate in Connecticut (which he purchased in 1994 for $9 million) for $40 million to an unnamed buyer.
 Also that month, he sold a Malibu property for $30 million that he had purchased for $24 million two years before.

 In 2008, he purchased the Malibu home of actors David Duchovny and Téa Leoni.

-In 2009 he bought a house in Sherman Oaks, Los Angeles, built in 2006 to designs inspired by architect Frank Lloyd Wright.
+In 2009 he bought a house in Sherman Oaks, Los Angeles, built in 2006 with designs inspired by architect Frank Lloyd Wright.
 He paid $2.4 million for the property, which he bought under a trust, with Vicki Lynn Christianson, COO of his production company Icon Productions, as trustee.
 He sold the property at a loss in February, for $2.1 million.